everamzah/Wasteland/mods/beds/README.txt

 Minetest mod "Beds"
 ===================
-by BlockMen (c) 2014
+by BlockMen (c) 2014-2015
+by everamzah (c) 2016

-Version: 1.0.1 Beta
+Version: 1.1.1

 About
 ~~~~~
-This mod a bed to Minetest which helps to skip the night.
+This mod adds a bed to Minetest which allows to skip the night.
 To sleep rightclick the bed, if playing
 in singleplayer mode the night gets skipped imideatly.
 If playing on server you get shown how many other
 players are in bed too.
 If all players are sleeping the night gets skipped aswell.
+Also the night skip can be forced
+if more than 50% of the players are lying in bed and use this option.

 Another feature is a controled respawning.
 If you have slept in bed (not just lying in it) your respawn point
-is set to the beds location.
-If dying you will respawn there.
+is set to the beds location and you will respawn there after death.

-To craft a bed you need 3 wood and 3 wool and place it in following shape:

-wool wool wool
-wood wood wood

-Notice: You can use any color of wood or wool, mixing different is also possible.
+You can disable the respawn at beds by setting "enable_bed_respawn = false" in minetest.conf

 License of source code, textures: WTFPL
 ---------------------------------------
-(c) Copyright BlockMen (2014)
+(c) Copyright BlockMen (2014-2015)

 This program is free software.
 It comes without any warranty, to